 First things first, you won’t have all the talents and strengths you need yourself, delegate, find help.

 There is a ‘Ying to your Yang’ if you are open to creating the awareness to find it.
 There are many people who are within your team or within your network, those who are the opposite…collectively, it’s a powerhouse.

-Currently, I am creating a model for social media on this very thing…connecting with people who have natural talent in things I don’t, building relationships, working collaboratively on social media with zero cost except for a little time…a win-win all around.
+Currently, I am creating a model for social media on this very thing…connecting with people who have a natural talent in things I don’t, building relationships, working collaboratively on social media with zero cost except for a little time…a win-win all around.

 With that said, not every business is at the point where it has the cash flow to hire an assistant…yet.

 But you will be able to, or hire more help, if you narrow down your niche, your marketing message…which is what you say with every post on social media, on LinkedIn, at networking events and face-2-face.
 Be clear, be concise…you simply cannot help everyone.

 Going back to Sarah and her block in working out her ideal client or niche, perhaps rather than focusing on who she wants to help, Sarah should start looking within herself.

 Who are you?

 You can take the StrengthsFinder calculator and find out what your top five strengths, click here to get started.
 There is a fee for the calculator, but well worth it if you are looking to get stuck into what you really want to do and be in life.